How to Use Walkthroughs

 To quit recording mode, press the flashing, red stop button.

-There are three icons located on the top right-hand side of an individual Step: text changes, Step Settings, and a close button.
+There are three icons located on the top right-hand side of an individual Step: Step Settings, add a button and close.

-In text changes, you can customize and align text, add headlines, alter font size and colour, and add links.
+The text can be changed and customized from the top menu to align text, add headlines, alter font size and color, add links and pictures or videos.

 Step Settings override all other settings and apply to only the step you have selected to edit.